 This should return the following minimum permission to create a SQL Server connection on Workato.

 +---------+-----------+-----------------+------------+--------+-------------+ | name | type_desc | permission_name | class_desc | object | schema | +---------+-----------+-----------------+------------+--------+-------------+ | workato | SQL_USER | CONNECT | DATABASE | NULL | NULL | | workato | SQL_USER | INSERT | SCHEMA | NULL | workatodemo | | workato | SQL_USER | SELECT | SCHEMA | NULL | workatodemo | +---------+-----------+-----------------+------------+--------+-------------+ 3 rows in set (0.20 sec)

 After successfully connecting to your SQL Server and selecting an action/trigger in your recipe, you will often be prompted to select either a table, view, or stored procedure.
 This tells Workato which tables you want to pull or send data to.

 # Tables & Views

 The SQL Server connector works with all tables and views.
 These are available in pick lists in each trigger/action or you can provide the exact name.
 Views can be called using this as well and be used in the same way as a table.

 Case sensitivity of the name of a table/view depends on your database implementation.
 A default SQL Server is case insensitive.
 Databases or database objects with

 CS in the COLLATION indicates that it is case sensitive.

 Stored procedures are custom written SQL statements that are written and saved within your SQL server.
-They are able to do a range of functionalities including creating, reading, updating and deleting rows.
+They are able to do a range of functionalities including creating, updating, and deleting rows.
 They can also accept parameters.
 Find out more about how Workato works with stored procedures.

 This input field is used to filter and identify rows to perform an action on.
 It is used in multiple triggers and actions in the following ways: